Edited on: October 31, 2025

 Charming and relaxing adventure

-This game is sort of hidden gem that not many people played or even heard of but apparently almost everyone who did loved or at least liked it very much.
-It was no different with me who learned about it's existence accidentally in year 2022 and was convinced by exceptionally good opinions and low price to try it out.
-It's not easy to explain what's so good about it because on paper it certainly doesn't look like anything extraordinary.
-LH is traditional point and click adventure with absolutely nothing original or groundbreaking.
-"Indianajonesy" story is entertaining and even has some decent twists.
-Characters are very stereotypical and not particularly likeable nor interesting.
-Main protagonist is some silly always cool and ever joking British rascal.
-He has counterpart in the person of his clever and sensible Asian not-girlfriend which sadly got little screen time.
-And main antagonist is very cliche Nazi countess.
-And yet there is some irresistible charm in all this.
-Scope of the story is pretty big and includes many diverse locations suitable for grand adventure like: Himalayan mountains, African town, Berlin during Olympics, castle on German countryside and jungle.
+This game is sort of a hidden gem that not many people have played or even heard of, but apparently, almost everyone who did loved or at least liked it very much.
+It was no different for me, who learned about its existence accidentally in 2022 and was convinced by exceptionally good opinions and its low price to try it out.
+It's not easy to explain what's so good about it because, on paper, it certainly doesn't look like anything extraordinary.
+Lost Horizon is a traditional point-and-click adventure with absolutely nothing original or groundbreaking.
+The "Indianajonesy" story is entertaining and even has some decent twists.
+Characters are very stereotypical and not particularly likable or interesting.
+The main protagonist is some silly, always cool and ever-joking British rascal.
+He has a counterpart in the person of his clever and sensible Asian not-girlfriend, who sadly got little screen time.
+And the main antagonist is a very cliché countess sporting a swastika.
+And yet, there is some irresistible charm in all this.
+The scope of the story is pretty big and includes many diverse locations suitable for a grand adventure, like the Himalayan mountains, an African town, Berlin during the Olympics, a castle in the German countryside, and the jungle.
 Gameplay mechanics are very traditional and based mostly on inventory puzzles.
-On rare occasions we have to cooperate between two characters which gets especially interesting in the endgame stage with kind of butterfly effect gimmick.
-In contrast to plot constantly implying urgency of situation, the game itself is very laid back.
-It's impossible to die, run out of time or otherwise screw things up here even when it would seem natural, which makes playing LH very relaxing and pleasant experience.
-Especially combined with not too high difficulty.
-Not often adventure games give me such frustration-free time.
-Balance is pretty much perfect here, every once in a while I had to slow down to figure things out but never to the very common in this genre point of frustration or necessity to use walkthrough.
+On rare occasions, we have to cooperate between two characters, which gets especially interesting in the endgame stage with a kind of "butterfly effect" gimmick.
+In contrast to the plot constantly implying the urgency of the situation, the game itself is very laid back.
+It's impossible to die, run out of time, or otherwise screw things up here (even when it would seem natural), which makes playing Lost Horizon a very relaxing and pleasant experience - especially combined with its not-too-high difficulty.
+Not often do adventure games give me such a frustration-free time.
+The balance is pretty much perfect here: every once in a while, I had to slow down to figure things out but never to the very common point of frustration or necessity to consult a walkthrough guide.

 Is this helpful to you?